Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/intro_big_data_and_hadoop/README.md

 Case requirements
--   a business manages a fleet of IoT devices that produce a continuous stream of signals that must be collected and analysed
+-   a business manages a fleet of IoT devices that produce a continuous stream of signals that must be collected and analyzed
 -   all the data must be stored in a durable manner
 -   some critical anomalies must be detected in realtime and immediately trigger alerts
--   the rest of analytical tasks may be quite heavy but, being not critical, may be run on schedule
+-   the rest of the analytical tasks may be quite heavy, but since they are not critical, they can be run on schedule.

 ![](materials/image15.png)